Frank Sinatra as Macauley “Mike” Connor, swaggering tabloid reporter

 Do Yourself a Favor and…

-Buy the movie, and – of course – pay tribute to the Chairman of the Board by letting the crooner provide your soundtrack today.
+Check out the movie, and – of course – pay tribute to the Chairman of the Board by letting the crooner provide your soundtrack today.
 While any of his Christmas classics may seem right this time of year, the recently released A Voice On Air (1935-1955) would also make a great stocking stuffer either for you or a loved one who appreciates classic style.

 Fans of the man’s style should also look for a copy of Bill Zehme’s The Way You Wear Your Hat: Frank Sinatra and the Lost Art of Livin’; I was very lucky to have received mine from Teeritz last year, and it’s become a constant reference for all things Frank.